-In 2010 after one year as pilot sites, the Shoreline City Council passed an ordinance to approve both Richmond Beach Saltwater and Shoreview Park Off-Leash Dog Areas as permanent sites.
+In 2010 after one year as pilot sites, the Shoreline City Council passed an ordinance to approve both Richmond Beach and Shoreview Park Off-Leash Dog Areas as permanent sites.
 Shoreview Off-Leash Area will remain a traditional site open daily throughout the year.
 The Saltwater Park Off-Leash Area remains a seasonal site from November 1 - March 15.

-Historical Information: In 1890, C.W.
+In 1890, C.W.
 Smith platted the property as Richmond Beach to sell parcels as a business and resort community.
 It was one of the first properties to be platted west of 20th Avenue NW and south of NW 200th Street.
-As a result the area was referred to as Richmond until later in history.
-Shoreline Historical Museum
+As a result the area was referred to as Richmond.